Counterfeit (song): Release

-"Counterfeit" was released as a single in 1997 after to the release of Three Dollar Bill, Y'all, and was the first single released from the album.
+"Counterfeit" was released as a single in 1997 after the release of Three Dollar Bill, Y'all, and was the first single released from the album.
 It featured the album versions of the songs "Counterfeit" and "Nobody Loves Me", and a shorter edit of "Counterfeit" intended for radio airplay.
 A second single of the song was released in 1999 under the title "Counterfeit Countdown", containing three remixes and the album and radio edits of the song.

 Interscope Records proposed to the band that the label pay $5,000 to guarantee that Portland radio station KUFO-FM play the song "Counterfeit" fifty times, preceded and concluded with an announcement that the air time was paid for by Interscope.
 The paid air time was criticized by the media, who saw it as "payola".
 The band's manager Jeff Kwatinetz later termed the plan as a "brilliant marketing move".
 Durst stated, "It worked, but it's not that cool of a thing."

 Music video

-The band filmed a music video for the song depicting a teenage boy with bleached hair who is harassed by others.
+The band filmed a music video for the song depicting a teenage boy with frosted tips who is harassed by others.
 Unhappy with himself, he cuts his hair short.
 He then takes his shirt off, and starts to cover himself with a black tar-like substance.
 He puts on a fly mask, as he continues to cover himself with the tar, with Durst watching him in the background, looking disgusted.
 The boy then exits his room and comes down the stairs, now mutated into some sort of human fly.
 He enters the kitchen, where his family simply ignores him.
 He stands on top of the kitchen table and begins to throw around the food on the table to scare his family away, while eating some of the food.

 Alternate music videos for the original song and the "Lethal Dose Extreme Guitar Mix" were also made for the Counterfeit Countdown single, which focuses more on band footage and features a short cameo from Deftones vocalist Chino Moreno.

 Reception

 The two singles released for the song were received poorly by critics.
-Allmusic gave the 1997 single two out of five stars.
+AllMusic gave the 1997 single two out of five stars.
 The 1999 reissue, similarly, was also not well received, receiving the same rating from the website as the previous single.
-Reviewing the 1999 "Lethal Dose Extreme Guitar Mix" by DJ Lethal, Allmusic writer Bradley Torreano criticized DJ Lethal's decision to remove the original music in favor of a hip hop beat, writing, "[it makes] Durst's shaky lyrics sound that much worse [...]
+Reviewing the 1999 "Lethal Dose Extreme Guitar Mix" by DJ Lethal, AllMusic writer Bradley Torreano criticized DJ Lethal's decision to remove the original music in favor of a hip-hop beat, writing, "[it makes] Durst's shaky lyrics sound that much worse [...]
 [DJ Lethal] only keeps a little of the original chugging guitar."

 In 2001, the "Lethal Dose Extreme Guitar Mix" of the song was included on the remix album New Old Songs.
-The original version of the song appeared on the compilations Greatest Hitz (2005), Collected (2008) and Icon (2011).
+The original version of the song appeared on the compilation albums Greatest Hitz (2005), Collected (2008), and Icon (2011).

 In 2022, Louder Sound and Kerrang ranked the song number nine and number eight, respectively, on their lists of Limp Bizkit's greatest songs.